Alejogb1/job-board/blog-data/search-h-header-file-not-available.md

 Now if you’re feeling adventurous and the `search.h` is not in the correct place check your makefiles or build configuration files maybe you have a custom include path in there.
 I once forgot that I had a custom makefile and was scratching my head for hours because the header was right in front of my eyes but the compiler was not picking it up.
 I felt like a total idiot but you know we have to make mistakes to learn.
 This was not a good feeling but you learn from mistakes.

-Okay okay one more thing before I bore you to death you gotta check the source code if you have access to it and see how the author is using it.
+  one more thing before I bore you to death you gotta check the source code if you have access to it and see how the author is using it.
 Sometimes the `search.h` is not used directly but rather there is a wrapper around it.
 If you see any typedefs or aliases you may need to keep track of those too.
 The compiler doesn't like surprises and it expects a particular setup to work.

 Finally I would recommend you to read the following books to really get better with C and C++ for these kind of problems.
 I usually get back to these books when something like this happens so I feel like I have to mention them.
 First read "C Programming Language" by Brian Kernighan and Dennis Ritchie it is an old book but it explains very well C concepts.
 Then "Effective C++" by Scott Meyers will teach you to properly use C++ and good practices and "Modern C++ Design" by Andrei Alexandrescu is excellent if you want to learn how to write complex C++ projects.